The Song of Sapphire Sands by Emirati artist Ahmed Al Enezi, known as the Contemporary Bedouin

 I am the shimmer in the corner of your eye

-It constructs an imagined desert civilization through systems of geography, ritual, lineage, and art.
+The project constructs an imagined desert civilization through systems of geography, ritual, lineage, and art.

 The work unfolds across animation, sound, text, symbols, and material fragments.